Anti-Social Behaviour (ASB)

 What happens when you report ASB to us

 We all have the right to live in a safe and pleasant neighbourhood.
 That’s why we take ASB seriously.
 We aim to respond to reports of ASB within five working days when our threshold is met or, for urgent cases, within 24 hours.
 Remember, if you feel that you’re at immediate risk, or you are reporting a criminal offence, please contact the police by dialling 999.

 How you can help

 Most problems between neighbours can be sorted out privately, before you make a formal complaint.
 Where appropriate, you can try to resolve the issue by talking to them in the first instance.
 The ASB Help website has lots of useful suggestions on how to do this.
 If this isn’t possible or doesn’t work, please report the behaviour to us.
 Don’t put yourself at risk.

-Noise (Grade 2) – we will investigate cases within 5 working days when our threshold is met.
-We will initially encourage customers to try and resolve noise nuisance from neighbours between themselves and advise customer to report excessive noise to their local council’s environmental health team.
+We will investigate cases within 5 working days when our threshold is met.
+We will initially encourage customers to try to resolve noise nuisance from neighbours between themselves and advise customer to report excessive noise to their local council’s environmental health team.
 We will try to work with the local environmental health service who have statutory powers to tackle noise nuisance and serve abatement notices on those responsible for the noise.